janhohenheim/avian_pickup/readme.md

 The main two concepts of Avian Pickup are *actors* and *props*.
 It's simple:

-- An *actor* is something that can pick up *props*.
-    These are spatial entities with an [`AvianPickupActor`] component.
+- An *actor* is something that can pick up *props*. these are spatial entities with an [`AvianPickupActor`] component.
 - An *prop* is an object to be picked up.
   These are spatial entities with a regular old [`RigidBody::Dynamic`] component and associated colliders.

 As such, this is the minimum version of these two: